JefreyJurado/Graphic-Design-Portfolio-Website/README.md

 4. Skills and Testimonials - This section lists the tools and technologies I use.
 Testimonials from clients and collaborators are also featured to build credibility and trust.

-5. Contact and Footer - The final section encourages collaboration by providing ways to connect through email and social platforms.
-The footer includes copyright information.
+5. Contact - The final section encourages collaboration by providing ways to connect through email and social platforms.

 Purpose: The goal of this portfolio is to present my work and skills in a clean and professional way while making it easy for visitors to connect with me.